Focus172/uni/csci-060/README.md

-# Uni
+# CSCI 61

-A Collection of homework assignments for university.
-To see what you can do type
+A collection of homework assignments.

+## Running
 ```bash
 just
 ```
 If you see something you want to do the run `just $CMD`.